opencontrol/freedonia-compliance/README.md

 For this exercise, we'll take the role of IT staff for the Republic of Freedonia.

-Freedonia thinks America is just awesome and has modeled their program for certifying security of major Information Systems after America's `FedRAMP` program and called it `FRedRAMP`.
+Freedonia thinks America is just awesome!
+Freedonia and has modeled their `FRedRAMP` program for certifying security of major Information Systems after America's `FedRAMP` program.

-The starting point for `FRedRAMP` certifications are the security controls listed in the `FRIST 800-53`, which are identical to America's `NIST 800-53` except for fewer controls.
+The starting point for `FRedRAMP` certifications is the `FRIST 800-53`, which is identical to America's `NIST 800-53` except with less security controls.
+A lot less.

 ### The Controls